Designing a responsive menu without a hamburger

 Google Design lets users horizontally scroll which I've noticed a number of news sites are employing.

 It's good to avoid horizontal scroll, but on small screens, this approach works well and scales too.

 6. The Minimalists

-What I love about these examples is how boringly simple and user-friendly they are.
+These designs are boringly simple and user-friendly.
 User’s don’t mind scrolling and it’s wise not to exert too much energy trying to fit everything above an imaginary fold.

 I write articles like this and share them with my private mailing list.
 No spam and definitely no popups.
 Just one article a month, straight to your inbox.
 Sign up below: